 When you get stuck, there are plenty of reliable community members and developers who will be ready to help you out, because they already have expertise in the particular area.

 This is very much the case with the Genesis framework.
-As a product which has been around, and has grown in popularity, it also has a huge community which is able to support it.
+As a product that has been around, and has grown in popularity, it also has a huge community that can support it.

-Even the StudioPress website is able to list a number of different developers who actually specialize specifically in using and developing websites using Genesis.
+Even the StudioPress website can list several different developers who actually specialize specifically in using and developing websites using Genesis.

 For this reason, you can rest assured, that should you one day get stuck, there will be plenty of help out there to help you sort out any issues you might be having.